EmtiDelta/DTerminal/README.md

 i plan to make this app like a terminal/code editor hybrid and also ı plan to add features like compatibility with game engines or some programs like blender ect...

-for now it is realy does nothing but in the feature ı hope it will do all the things i tell about
+for now it is really does nothing but in the feature ı hope it will do all the things i tell about

 in order to download the -**Node_Moduels**- you should type "**npm i electron**" to Terminal of your vsCode or whatever you are using